Pallet Town hasn’t changed in four months. Or at least, not that Red can tell just by biking through it.

 Red’s throat felt locked, and despite the disconnect he felt from the grief, he had to force the words out, past some other emotion.
 “No, Mr. Sakai, she’s not coming tonight.
 Could we… talk inside?”

-“Oh, but the pokemon need to be fed,” he responded, still moving from pen to pen with a sack of feed in one hand and a scoop in the other.
-“Aiko’s late sometimes, but she’ll be back soon… she’s a good girl, you know, always takes care of the pokemon…”
+“The pokemon need to be fed,” he responded, still moving from pen to pen with a sack of feed in one hand and a scoop in the other.
+“Aiko’s late sometimes, but she’ll be back soon… she’s a good girl, you know, always takes care of them…”

 Red followed him to the next pen, then the next, trying to talk past Mr. Sakai’s circuitous pattern of speech and thinking, until he lost his patience and simply grabbed Mr. Sakai’s arm before he could move on to the next pen.